Ala Wai Plaza

 No analysis available

-The listings reference fob entry and secured entry, which indicates card/fob access security.
-That is clear evidence of a card-based access system.
+The remarks show card/fob-based access control through phrases like fob entry and secured entry.
+That is clear evidence of an electronic security access system.

 No analysis available